During an exam the doctors may determine that your pet is ill and needs to have tests to help identify the cause of the problem.

 3. Serves as a pre-anesthetic health screen for any surgical or dental procedure.

 4. Tailor medications to your pet’s specific needs.
-CBC:

-Based on initial examination and history, this test may be recommended to evaluate thyroid function.
+Thyroid: Based on initial examination and history, this test may be recommended to evaluate thyroid function.
 If abnormalities are found, we may recommend additional tests.